MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/rotate.md

 ```

 The `xCenter` and `yCenter` values indicate the center of the canvas.
 The `yText` value is a little offset from that.
-This indicates the Y coordinate necessary to position the text so that it is truly vertically centered on the page.
-The `for` loop then sets a rotation centered on the center of the canvas.
+This value is the Y coordinate necessary to position the text so that it is truly vertically centered on the page.
+The `for` loop then sets a rotation based on the center of the canvas.
 The rotation is in increments of 30 degrees.
 The text is drawn using the `yText` value.
 The number of blanks before the word "ROTATE" in the `text` value was determined empirically to make the connection between these 12 text strings appear to be a dodecagon.

 One way to simplify this code is to increment the rotation angle by 30 degrees each time through the loop after the `DrawText` call.
 This eliminates the need for calls to `Save` and `Restore`.
 Notice that the `degrees` variable is no longer used within the body of the `for` block: